rddill-IBM/BlueMix-R-Buildpack/README.md

 At the end of the staging process, a file called init.r will be executed.
 This is used to install any packages required by your application which you could not find on the conda package site.

+At this time, I have not yet figured out how to correctly set the paths which will be used at application execution time.
+So your manifest.yml file will have to call my bash script with the name of your startup r script.
+For example, my personal application is started via a script called "engineGlobal.r".
+The "command" variable in the manifest.yml file looks like this:

+command: bash load_R engineGlobal.r

+for this buildpack to work successfully on your system, the command: option must be present and must start with "bash load_R " followed by the name of your starting script, which will be loaded via the Rscript command.

+Because we are compiling, I set memory at 1024Mb.
+For planning purposes, I have an app of moderate complexity, using Rook to provide web services and several packages from biocLite.
+My execution environment shows that I am using a bit under 500Mb memory when the app is active.

 Examples of both of these files are available in the exampleFiles folder in this repository.

 Example usage (replace ```<app_name>``` with the name of your app):